credibledoc/credible-doc/iso-8583-packer/README.md

 The following page [body-packer.md](doc/body/body-packer.md) contains description of different formats of body values.

 ### Masker
-On the production environment it is necessary to mask private sensitive data before print it to a log file.
+In a production environment it is necessary to mask private sensitive data before print it to a log file.
 The following page [masker.md](doc/masking/masker.md) describes how to mask the data.

 ### Bitmap
-The ISO 8583 standard uses [Bitmaps](https://en.wikipedia.org/wiki/ISO_8583#Bitmaps) for definition of field numbers placed to a message.
+The ISO 8583 standard uses [Bitmaps](https://en.wikipedia.org/wiki/ISO_8583#Bitmaps) for defining of field numbers placed on a message.

 The following [bitmap-packer.md](doc/bitmap/bitmap-packer.md) page describes how to define and use bitmaps.